 of FIs consider new endpoint threat detection their largest component of investment

-49% of Thai financial institutes actively use machine learning in their fraud detection and prevention processes, among the highest in Southeast Asia.
+49% of Thai financial institutes actively use machine learning in their fraud prevention and detection processes, among the highest in Southeast Asia.

-In this report, we analyse emerging trends in Thailand’s financial institutes (FIs), their digitalisation priorities and existing gaps in fraud control and mitigation.
+In this report, we analyse emerging trends in Thailand’s financial institutes (FIs), their digitalisation priorities and existing gaps in fraud prevention and mitigation.